adrienbailliard/xrpl-ticker-lister/README.md

 ## Configuration

 Before running the script, you can customize its behavior by modifying the `config.json` file:
-+ `interval` - number of days for fetching trading data
++ `interval` - number of days for fetching trading data.
-+ `maxResults` - maximum number of trading pairs to display
++ `maxResults` - maximum number of trading pairs to display.
 + `minExchanges` - minimum number of exchanges required.
 + `minUniqueBuyersAndSellers` - minimum number of unique buyers and sellers required.